Best places for brunch in Glasgow

 Partick Duck Club

-Named the coolest brunch spot in Scotland by the Sunday Herald, Partick Duck Club is open six days a week (closed Tuesdays).
-Run by two chefs who have worked in some of the best hotels and restaurants in Scotland, expect a great menu, including their popular deep-fried cinnamon bun.
-Check out Partick Duck Club's menu online.
+Partick Duck Club was named the coolest brunch spot in Scotland by the Sunday Herald.
+Run by 2 experienced hotelier chefs, expect a great menu.
+Try out their popular deep-fried cinnamon bun.
+Check out Partick Duck Club's menu.

-From the team behind Glasgow’s Michelin-starred Cail Bruich, this hotspot in the west end serves brunch classics and fresh artisan bakes from their in-house bakery.
-Book your table at epicures.co.uk.
+This spot is from the team behind Glasgow’s Michelin-starred Cail Bruich.
+Expect brunch classics and fresh artisan bakes from their in-house bakery.
+Book your table at Epicures.

 The Brunch Club